//= td() ?> //= scripts() ?> //= scripts() ?>

 As on many islands of similar size, the share of renewables on Graciosa is currently limited to only 15 percent annually.
 No matter how many wind turbines or photovoltaic power plants are added to the grid, the lion’s share of the electricity supply has to be produced by diesel generators.

 We break the dependence on diesel fuel.
 On this Portuguese island, we are – in close collaboration with the Azorean power utility EDA – establishing the world’s first megawatt-scale grid-forming renewable energy system.
 The “island mode” capability of the fully automated battery system will enable up to 100 percent spontaneous renewable power penetration and allow the Portuguese island to replace around two-thirds of its fossil fuel generation with cheap renewable energy.

 Our project reduces the overall cost of energy.
-Unlike most wind and solar projects up to now, the transition to renewables will not be financed by a feed-in tariff that is then borne by all electricity customers.
-Instead, the project company running the clean energy system will receive a portion of the money, which the Diesel fuel would have otherwise cost, creating a win-win situation for all stakeholders.
+Unlike most wind and solar projects up to now, the transition to renewables will not be financed by a feed-in tariff, Which is then borne by all electricity customers.
+Instead, the project company running the clean energy system will receive a portion of the money, which the Diesel fuel would have otherwise costed, creating a win-win situation for all stakeholders.

 Graciosa – “the graceful one” – is located in the middle of the Atlantic Ocean.

 battery system combined with a 4.5 MW wind park and a 1 MW PV power plant.

 sponantenous renewable energy penetration.